 Let me know if you try out this recipe -- tag me on Instagram @siftandsimmer or leave me a comment/rating below!
 Thanks to my friends at Aiya Matcha for sponsoring this post!

 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

-- 2 Tbsp avocado oil or any light vegetable oil
+- 2 tablespoon avocado oil or any light vegetable oil

 - 1 large egg

-- 1 pkg Aiya Matcha Sweetened Matcha To Go or use 1 ½ tsp pure matcha powder + 1 tsp granulated sugar
+- 1 pkg Aiya Matcha Sweetened Matcha To Go or use 1 ½ teaspoon pure matcha powder + 1 teaspoon granulated sugar

 - 25 g white chocolate melted

 - ½ C + 2 tablespoon all-purpose flour